JimNV/nvis/reference.md

 </body>
 </html>
 ```
+Each API command is one of the following:
 ```
 nvis.zoom(<value>) - Set zoom level to <value> (default: 1.0)
     Example:  nvis.zoom(2.0);  //  Set zoom level to 2.0